close

 Favicon

-In Rspress, you can specify the site's favicon icon through the icon field.
+In Rspress, specify the site's favicon with the icon field.
 For example:

 rspress.config.ts